hbo/openldap-mdb-deref-problem/README.md

 - A copy of the OpenLDAP git repository.
-At least the slapd/slapadd/slapcat binaries should be available in the servers/slapd directory, and the schema definitions in the test directory
+At least the slapd/slapadd/slapcat binaries should be available in the servers/slapd directory, and the schema definitions in the servers/slapd/schema directory
-- python3 in you PATH
+- python3 in your PATH
 - The python3 ldap3 module